Reloaded-Project/Reloaded-III/docs/Server/Storage/Loadouts/About.md

 ## Event Sourcing

-!!! tip "Loadouts in Reloaded-III use the concept of 'events' to track and manage changes over time."
+!!! tip "Loadouts in Reloaded3 use the concept of 'events' to track and manage changes over time."

 Event sourcing is a design pattern that represents the state of a system as a sequence of events.